urbanairship/java-library/docs/index.rst

     // Returns 401 if authorization credentials are incorrect. int status = response.getStatusLine().getStatusCode();

-Deleting a tag
+Deleting a Tag
 ==============

-Deletes a tag and remove it from devices.
+Deletes a tag and removes it from devices.

 .. code-block:: java